Interpreting Knowledge Graph Relation Representation from Word Embeddings: Evidence linking knowledge graph and word embeddings

-Other unexpected results also tend to align with confounding factors, e.g. that all models perform poorly on the \textit{hypernym} relation, despite it having type S and a relative abundance of training data (40\% of all instances), might be explained by its hierarchical nature (Khs $\approx$ 1 and long paths).
-The same may explain the reduced performance on type R relations \textit{also\_see} and \textit{agentcollaborateswithagent}.
-As found previously, none of the models are well suited to modelling hierarchical structures \citep{balazevic2019multi}.
-We also note that the percentage of training instances of a relation does not seem to correlate with its performance, as might typically be expected.
+Other anomalous results also closely align with confounding factors.
+For example, all models perform poorly on the \textit{hypernym} relation, despite it having a relative abundance of training data (40\% of all instances), which may be explained by its \textit{hierarchical} nature (Khs $\approx$ 1 and long paths).
+The same may explain the reduced performance on relations \textit{also\_see} and \textit{agentcollaborateswithagent}.
+As found previously \citep{balazevic2019multi}, none of the models considered are well suited to modelling hierarchical structures.
+We also note that the percentage of training instances of a relation is not a dominant factor on performance, as would be expected if all relations could be equally represented.

+\keypoint{Classification performance:} We further evaluate whether P1 holds when comparing knowledge graph models by classification accuracy on WN18RR.
+Independent predictions of whether a given triple is true or false are not commonly evaluated, instead metrics such as mean reciprocal rank and Hits@$k$ are reported that compare the prediction of a test triple against all evaluation triples.
+Not only is this computationally costly, the evaluation is flawed if an entity is related to $l \!>\! k$ others ($k$ is often 1 or 3).
+A correct prediction validly falling within the top $l$ but not the top $k$ would appear incorrect under the metric.
+Some recent works also note the importance of standalone predictions \citep{speranskaya2020ranking,pezeshkpour2020revisiting}.